 This applies when the ship is engaged on domestic voyages, see Order no. 1821 of 2021.

 Maritime Labour Convention

 Danish ships must comply with the provisions of the Maritime Labour Convention (MLC).
 The MLC’s international requirements have been implemented in Danish legislation via national regulation on occupational health and accommodation.

-The operational national regulations on occupational health in ships are found in Notice A, which is available from the DMA website
+The operational national regulations on occupational health in ships are found in Notice A, which is available from the DMA webpage.

-Technical regulation on occupational health and accommodation is found in Order No.784 of 2018, and is available from the DMA website
+Technical regulation on occupational health and accommodation is found in Order No.172 of 2022.

 Danish regulation and interpretations which are above international regulations, requirements and standards – e.g. IACS standards – are listed below.